keatonmartin/rmp-uky-injector/README.md

 Repository overview:
 - `scraper.py` : a script to collect RMP data
-- extension : directory for the chrome extension
+- `extension/` : directory for the chrome extension
     - `manifest.json` : extension manifest